danilofelipe32/cursorball/README.md

 # Cursor Ball
 by fishyramen

 Cursor Ball is a minimal 2D reflex game where you deflect a ball using your cursor while managing pressure from a shrinking timer.
-The goal is to keep the ball from reaching your back wall and outlast your opponent.
+The goal is to keep the ball from reaching your back wall and outlast the bot (I plan on adding multiplayer but maybe some other time).

 ## How to Run